agsb/jelly/documents/ReviewJelly.md

 16. U7(B0-B7) -> DB(D0-D7)

+## Problems

+When detect a ACK, it could be from a:

+* read a byte from code tape
+* write a byte into code tape ---- ERROR
+* read a byte from data tape
+* write a byte into data tape
+* read a byte from stds
+* write a byte into stds
+* move code tape forward
+* move code tape backward
+* move data tape forward
+* move data tape backward

+    On read cases, the byte must be load somewhere.
 ## Notes

 The data bus D0-D7 is pull down 10k resistors.

 The addr bus A0-A7 is pull down 10k resistors.

 Using U4.CL, U5.CL and U6.CL tied to OE, pulsed to high do load the latch.

-    Ever when U6.OE is low U7.DIR must goes to outside, then port B is connected to DB and port A is connected to CON.
+Ever when U6.OE is low U7.DIR must goes to outside,
+        then port B is connected to DB and port A is connected to CON.

 An 74HC14 serves the clock to 74HC393 steps.

 The (T0 T1) the 0/0 is a internal, else is a external and tied REQ

 using ANOTHER AT28C16 allow more controls.

 ## References